xinjli/notes/docs/0x4-Artificial-Intelligence/0x41-Machine-Learning/0x412-Supervised-Learning.md

 With the joint distribution, the prediction task is easily solve with posterior distribution.
 - compute posterior $P(y=y_k | \textbf{x})$ with Bayes' theorem

 Generative model tends to be better when training data are limited, but the bound of the asymptotic error is reached more quickly by a generative model than a discriminative model.
+Additionally, it performs worse when the density assumption give a poort approximation to the true distribution.

 #### 1.1.2.
 Discriminative Model
 **Definition (Discriminative Model)**  The approach of a discriminative model is to model posterior distribution directly $P(\textbf{y} | \textbf{x})$ directly.